A 10-Minute Daily Burnout Recovery Routine You Will Actually Do

 By week three, you start making different choices because of what you see on the page.
 Not because you are motivated.
 Because you have data.

 By week four, the ten minutes feel like a reset instead of a task.
-Individual results vary, but it is what I went through myself, and it is what I hear from people who use the program.
-If you are wondering how long the full recovery arc takes, how long burnout recovery actually takes breaks down the timeline in more detail.
+This is what I went through myself, and it is what I hear from people who use the program.
+Individual results vary.
+If you are wondering how long the full recovery arc takes, how long burnout recovery actually takes breaks down the timeline.
+For the full recovery framework around this daily practice, see how to recover from burnout.

 I did not plan to build a program around this structure.
 But when I looked at what actually pulled me out of the worst of it, it was this: ten minutes, every day, with enough structure to keep me honest.
 That is what became Fine Is a Lie.